greenpeace-cee/at.greenpeace.gpapi/docs/donations.md

 #### Description
 The `OSF.order` endpoint allows clients to transfer order data from ordered  webshop-items into CiviCRM.
 CiviCRM matches the submitted data to existing contacts based on the `contact_id` and returns the Activity-ID in the Field `id`.

+Additional contact and address parameters associated with the order can be set and may be used to provide a shipping address differing from the primary contact address.

 #### Parameters